UltraStar-Deluxe/format/spec.md

 ### 1.1.
 Conventions in this Document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-The grammatical rules in this document are to be interpreted as described in [RFC5234](https://datatracker.ietf.org/doc/html/rfc5234).
+The grammatical rules in this document are to be interpreted as described in [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234).
 We are using the following core rules:

 ```abnf
 CR    = %x0D     ; carriage return